OddOneOut/bwp-google-xml-sitemaps/readme.txt

 4. The Configuration Page

 == Changelog ==

+= 1.1.2 =
+* Fixed a possible memory leak.
+* Clear PHP errors in a friendlier way.
+* Other minor bug fixes and improvements.

 = 1.1.1 =
 * Added an option for users to choose whether to use GMT for Last Modified time or not.